mihails-strasuns/mood/generated/md/2015/08/OOP_composition_with_mixins.md

 ### Primary Candidate : Exceptions

-Exceptions have their own hierarchy which, once defined, is almost impossible to change without major code breakage (on catching side).
+Exceptions have their own hierarchy which, once defined, is almost impossible to change without major code breakage (on the catching side).

 That makes reusing code by inheritance simply impossible.
-For example, we often need exceptions that build messages in persistent mutable buffer (to avoid GC allocations each time) and this quite a bunch of fields and methods to copy:
+For example, we often need exceptions that build messages in a persistent mutable buffer (to avoid GC allocations each time) and this is quite a bunch of fields and methods to copy:

 ```D
 class MyException : IOException